Storage Quick Start

 Buckets become subdomains and prefixed URLs under the sos-ch-dk-2.exo.io

-You can check your bucket is here by listing your buckets:
+You can check your bucket has been created by listing your buckets:

 Uploading and downloading assets

-Now grab a file you have on your computer and upload it to your bucket:
+Now choose file on your computer and upload it to your bucket:

 Check your file was uploaded successfully:

-You can also verify the presence of your file having a peek in the interface:
+You can also verify the presence of your file in the Portal.
+Select the Storage

 my-new-bucket